nomath4u/radiusnetworks.github.io/scavenger_hunt/instructions.md

 ---
-layout: ibeacon-m
+layout: ibeacon
 ---

 ## iBeacon Scavenger Hunt Setup Instructions

 These instructions describe how to set up a scavenger hunt using Radius Networks' Beacon Scavenger Hunt app available in the iOS AppStore and the Google Play store.
 You may also customize the application itself, as we have releaed both the iOS and Android versions as open source.
 The rest of this document describes how to set up a new hunt with the Radius Networks Beacon Scavenger Hunt apps, although the same steps apply to your own app (except publishing a hunt code.)

 ###Step 1.
 Decide on your targets